lindgr3n/vue-firebase-vuetify-boilerplate/README.md

 Pretty easy to get going, login to CircleCI and add your project :)

-Good guide here [learn-cicleci](https://github.com/dwyl/learn-circleci) for more infomation!
+Good guide here [learn-cicleci](https://github.com/dwyl/learn-circleci) for more information!

 ## Deployment